Shadowalker125/recommendarr/README.md

 >Plexamp can be used aswell, you just have to link it to last.fm first, then link last.fm to listenbrainz. https://plex.tv/users/other-services

 > [!IMPORTANT]
-> This script will not work with lidarr until [this PR](https://github.com/Lidarr/Lidarr/pull/5399) is live
+> This script will not work with lidarr until [this PR](https://github.com/Lidarr/Lidarr/pull/5399) is live (Currently in pre-release  2.10.0.4574)

 ## Installation